-- In the Administration settings dialog box, consider the following information:
+- In the Administration settings dialog box, perform the following actions:

 - Start the services for the BlackBerry Enterprise Server.
 If you installed the BlackBerry Administration Service, the setup application waits until the BlackBerry Administration Service services are running before the setup application continues.

-- In the Console addresses dialog box, copy the web addresses for the BlackBerry Enterprise Server components.
+- In the Console addresses dialog box, copy the web addresses for the BlackBerry Enterprise Server components and paste them into a document for future reference.
 You can use the web addresses to log in to the BlackBerry Enterprise Server components that you installed.

 - If required, add the name of the BlackBerry MDS Integration Service pool to the DNS server and change the name of the computer.

 - To verify that the BlackBerry Configuration Database on a Microsoft SQL Server uses the appropriate collation setting, check that the collation setting for the BlackBerry Configuration Database is default case-insensitive.